-The Senior HelpLine and the Medicare Service Center referred beneficiaries to more than 300 SHIP certified sites for assistance in their communities.
-Counseling at the local level is performed in many languages to help alleviate health disparities that exist due to cultural differences.
-In addition, counselors who work for the Centers for Independent Living (CILs) are able to reach the disabled Medicare population and screen for various other services that may improve the quality of life for individuals in Illinois.
+The Senior HelpLine and the 1-800 Medicare Customer Service Center referred beneficiaries to more than 300 SHIP certified sites in Illinois for assistance in their communities.
+SHIP counseling at the local level is performed in 23 languages to help alleviate health disparities that exist due to cultural differences.
+During FY24, SHIP counselors assisted approximately 102,558 beneficiaries with one-on-one counseling.
+SHIP also provided outreach and education to over 86,000 individuals during community webinars, health fairs, and speaking events.